dchakarov/dchakarov.github.io/_posts/2021-01-17-regular-expressions-ftw.md

 It was working great.
 The only challenge I had was that it was a bit lengthy.
 If I was to use this approach for the next challenges I needed it to be more modular.

-I decided to combine create a framework that gives me a generalised version of this method which I would be able to use going forward.
+I decided to create a framework that gives me a generalised version of this method which I would be able to use going forward.
 I didn't want to introduce third party dependency managers so I opted for SPM.
 My goal was to be able to write as little code as possible at the caller side.
 Here is what I came up with:

 ```swift
 let helper = RegexHelper(pattern: #"(\d{2,3})(cm|in)"#)
 let results = helper.parse(inputString)
 ```

 Making the framework open source was a no brainer.
 [You can get it here](https://github.com/swiftyaf/RegexHelper).
+Any questions or suggestions?
+Ping me on [Twitter](https://twitter.com/gimly) or [raise a pull request](https://github.com/swiftyaf/RegexHelper/pulls).